-The Section provides leadership and expertise on occupational health matters, recognizing the intrinsic link between the work environment and the health and safety of families, communities and the environment at large.
+The OHS Section recognizes the intrinsic link between the work environment and the health and safety of working people, their families, communities and the environment at large.

-To learn more about the Section and how you can be involved, contact Section Chair Joe Zanoni.
+To learn more about the OHS Section and how you can be involved, contact Section Chair Nancy Simcox.